CircusPeanut/Adafruit-ssd1306-Casino-Games/README.md

 corrisponding values are all labled A B and C from left to right.
 A number between 1 and 20 is randomly chosen, and then a score counter for the win id is kept for that reel, and then the same happens for the next reel, and the next.
 When all three symbols are chosen, a long list of "if" checks occur, looking for winning combinations.
 I would love help in shortening and abreviating the winning sequences with "or" logic for the wild symbol.
-I has to make a sperate
+I had to make a sperate
 "if" check for each possible configuration of wilds, using a lot of the Nanos memory.